GuillerSantos/CapstoneSharedIdeasGenerator/README.md

-Full and Approve version of Capstone Shared ideas Generator
+Full and Improved version of Capstone Shared ideas Generator